Netherlands Drug Rehab Center

 However, the cannabis of today is not necessarily the cannabis that was available when this tolerance began.
 Between 1998 and 2005, the potency (THC content) of cannabis sold in coffee shops increased from 9 percent to 18 percent.

-In 2009, citizens close to the border complained that this tolerance created “drug tourism," residents of other countries coming across the borders with Belgium, France and Germany, just to smoke cannabis in these coffee shops.
-To stem this phenomenon, six coffee shops were recently closed along the border of Belgium, shutting out 25,000 Belgian tourists each week.
+In 2009, citizens close to the border complained that this tolerance created “drug tourism”—residents of other countries coming across the borders from Belgium, France, and Germany, just to smoke cannabis in these coffee shops.
+To stem this phenomenon, six coffee shops were closed along the border of Belgium, shutting out 25,000 Belgian tourists each week.
 Border checks carried out at the same time arrested 42 people, mostly for possession of small amounts of cannabis.

 Cultivation and possession of larger quantities of cannabis are still prosecuted.
 In 2008, more than 850,000 cannabis plants were eradicated.
 The U.S. Department of State estimated the Netherland’s 2008 cannabis production at more than 600 metric tons.
-In 2008 surveys done by the U.N., the Netherlands was the top cannabis source country, mentioned more than twice as often as the second country on the list.
+In a U.N. survey done in 2008, the Netherlands was the top cannabis source country, mentioned more than twice as often as the second country on the list.

 Was This the Start of Drug Tolerance in the Netherlands?

 Like other countries with far-flung colonies, the Dutch cultivated opium for centuries.
-For a hundred years ending in 1915, the production of opium contributed 10 percent of the total income from its colonies.
+For a hundred years ending in 1915, the production of opium contributed 10% of the total income from its colonies.

 Back in the Netherlands, a cocaine-production factory opened in 1900 and annually produced 14,000 kg of cocaine before the war.
 During WW I, this increased to as much as 30,000 kg per year.
 The factory closed in 1950.
 This facility helped the country maintain its role as the principal world producer of cocaine in the 1920s and 1930s.

 The Netherlands is currently one of the central drug distribution points for Europe.
 In 2007, 2,855 kilograms of illicit amphetamines were seized.
-Heroin routes are often traced through Turkey and Romania to the Netherlands, from whence the drug is distributed to the U.K., France, Germany and Spain.
+Heroin routes are often traced through Turkey and Romania to the Netherlands and from there the drug is distributed to the U.K., France, Germany, and Spain.

-The country has long been a source of Ecstasy (MDMA) for the whole world although in the last few years, Canada and Asia have also begun to produce the drug.
-In 2007, 27 percent of the world’s total Ecstasy seizures happened in the Netherlands, totaling 2,162 kilograms of the drug.
+The country has long been a source of ecstasy (MDMA) for the whole world, although, in the last few years, Canada and Asia have also begun to produce the drug.
+In 2007, 27% of the world’s total ecstasy seizures happened in the Netherlands, totaling 2,162 kilograms of the drug.

 While Cannabis Use is Stable, Addiction Treatment Demand Rises

 Surveys on household use of cannabis showed that between 2001 and 2005, use did not increase.
-What did increase was requests for substance abuse treatment due to addiction to cannabis.
-The number of people seeking help who listed cannabis as the primary problem increased more than 75 percent between 2000 and 2005.
+What did increase were the requests for substance abuse treatment due to addiction to cannabis.
+The number of people seeking help who listed cannabis as the primary problem increased more than 75% between 2000 and 2005.
 This trend may trace back to the increase in potency of the domestically-produced drug.

-The primary drugs abused by the Dutch are opiates, cocaine, cannabis, amphetamines and Ecstasy, in descending order of frequency.
+The primary drugs abused by the Dutch are opiates, cocaine, cannabis, amphetamines, and ecstasy, in descending order of frequency.
 One survey estimated that more than 30,000 15 and 16-year-olds consume heroin each year.
-There are an estimated 50,000 opiate users of any age in the country.
+There are an estimated 50,000 opiate users of all ages in the country.